Finances when you leave prison

 You might want to get some training when you leave prison to help you with job opportunities.
 Jobcentre Plus can give you information about colleges and courses, and you could even get some money to help pay for certain courses.

-If you’re going to apply for Jobseeker’s Allowance, it can be arranged for you to have an interview at your local Jobcentre Plus office as soon as you leave prison.
+If you’re going to apply for Jobseeker’s Allowance or Universal Credit, it can be arranged for you to have an interview at your local Jobcentre Plus office as soon as you leave prison.